cs107e/cs107e.github.io/guides/bootloader.md

 the following song and dance
 to run bare metal programs on the Raspberry Pi.

-1) power off the Raspberry Pi
+1 Power off the Raspberry Pi
-2) remove SDHC card
+2 Remove the SDHC card
-3) insert SDHC card in laptop reader
+3 Insert the SDHC card into laptop card slot
-5) mount the SDHC card
+4 Mount the SDHC card
-6) copy binary file to kernel.img
+5 Copy your binary file to `kernel.img`
-8) eject the SDHC card
+6 Eject the SDHC card
-9) insert SDHC card into the Raspberry PI
+7 Insert the SDHC card into the Raspberry PI
-10) power on the Raspberry Pi
+8 Power on the Raspberry Pi

 This takes a fair amount of time, and doesn't take too long to become quite tedious.